ZachSaucier/sveltekit-blog/src/lib/posts/2015/starting-html-and-css.md

 There are comments in CSS like there are in HTML but they use the form of `/* Example text */`.

 CSS also has **browser prefixes** for properties (and some values) which are any parts surrounded by dashes `-`.
-These are created so that specific browsers can beselected to use certain values.
+These are created so that specific browsers can be selected to use certain values.
 Part of the reason why this is needed is because sometimes browsers don’t follow the official specifications for certain things and do things differently.

 Another key term in CSS is **specificity**, which is what determines which property-value pair is used when more than one selector selects the same element and both try to change a particular property.
 The more specific, the higher weight it has when determining which to use.
 IDs are the most specific followed by relationships, then classes, then attributes, then any `_` styling, then default tag styling, and finally any inheritance from parents.
 You can play around with <a href="https://specificity.keegan.st/">this specificity calculator</a> to get a better understanding of how it works.